DoubleKevin07/SecureLoginSystem/README.md

 # SecureLoginSystem
+Made using Flask.

-An MVC example.
+This is an MVC example.
 Uses encryption and salts to make your account data secure.

 When I make two accounts with the same password, they will have a different salt, and therefore a different hash.